What is Custody and Visitation Law?

 - Visitation is the time you spend with your child and is frequently at issue when one parent is not granted physical custody of their child.

-- A family law attorney will work with you to determine the child’s best interests regarding visitation and custody rights.
+- A family law attorney will work with you to determine the child’s best interests regarding visitation and types of custody rights.

-“Child custody” is an umbrella term that includes physical and legal custody.
+Custody Generally“Child custody” is an umbrella term that includes physical and legal custody.
 Children almost always live with a parent who has physical custody and makes day-to-day decisions about the kids’ lives.
 Physical custody is often granted to one parent while the other is granted visitation and parenting time.
-On the other hand, legal custody is usually shared between parents, who are responsible for making decisions about their kids’ welfare.
+On the other hand, legal custody is usually shared between parents.
+Through joint legal custody, both parents are responsible for decision-making about their kids’ welfare.
 If one parent is shown to be unfit, then the court may give the other parent sole legal custody.
-When a parent has sole legal custody, they do not need to consult with the other parent when making decisions about the child’s education, religious instruction, or medical decisions.
+When a parent has sole legal custody, they do not need to consult with the other noncustodial parent when making major decisions about the child’s education, religious instruction, or medical decisions.

 - Divorce.
 Custody is usually addressed during a couple’s divorce proceedings.
 The parents have the option of coming to a custody agreement with the help of their lawyers or mediators.
 If the parents are unsuccessful, their divorce judge will make the final determination, usually according to a state statute.